 For more information regarding the philosophy behind our Fellowship groups, check out What We Believe.

-On the first and third Wednesdays of the month, the children in preschool – 5th grade meet from 6:30-7:45pm for a time of learning, Scripture memory, crafts, games and other fun activities.
+On the first and third Wednesdays of the month, the children in preschool – 5th grade meet at our church building from 6:30-8pm for a time of learning, Scripture memory, crafts, games and other fun activities.
 It’s a great opportunity for these children to learn about the Lord, memorize Scripture, learn how to apply it to their lives, and build relationships with each other.

 The Gospel Project